blablatdinov/ondivi/README.md

 Options:
   --baseline TEXT    Commit or branch which will contain legacy code.
 Program
-                     filter out violations on baseline (default: "master") --fromfile TEXT    Path to file with violations --format TEXT      Template for parsing linter messages.
+                     filter out violations on baseline (default: "master") --fromfile TEXT    Path to file with violations.
+Expected "utf-8" encoding --format TEXT      Template for parsing linter messages.
 The template should include the following named parts: